 What is Habitat III?

-Learn more about Habitat III and how the important inter-governmental agreements on Sustainable Development from 2015 (e.g. the SDGs and the Paris Climate Agreement) now need to be anchored in its New Urban Agenda here.
+Learn more about Habitat III and how the important inter-governmental agreements on Sustainable Development from 2015 that now need to be anchored in the New Urban Agenda here.

 The official preparatory process for Habitat III took off in September 2014 with the convening of the 1st Preparatory Committee in New York.
 At that time, key stakeholder mechanisms were the World Urban Campaign, which had been gathering partners around Habitat III agenda since 1996, as well as the Global Task Force of Local and Regional Governments in the Post-2015 Development Agenda Towards Habitat III.